Science Kids - Bringing Science & Technology TogetherScience for Kids

 Johannes Kepler

-Johannes Kepler was interested in astronomy from an early age, the famous German astronomer and mathematician went on to make a number of scientific breakthroughs including his three laws of planetary motion.
+Johannes Kepler was a famous German astronomer and mathematician who made a number of scientific breakthroughs including his three laws of planetary motion.

 Louis Pasteur